StrandCC/Strand-Custom-Commands/Commands/Basic Commmands/readme.md

 # Basic Commands
+Commands designed by the Strand Team.
-The commands listed here are common custom commands that are among the most requested.
+> The commands listed here are common custom commands that are among the most requested.

 ## Guide Markdown
 We assume you are using the default command prefix, `?`.